realworldocaml/book/book/testing.md

 - **Easy to write**.
 The less overhead there is to adding a test, the more people will do it.
 - **Easy to run**.
-Ideally, they should be run automatically, every time you push changes.
+Ideally, they should be run automatically, every time you make changes.
 - **Easy to update**.
 Tests that are hard to adjust in the face of code changes can become their own form of technical debt.
 - **Fast**, so they don't slow down your development process.